-When you become a member of our plan, you may choose a plan provider to be your Primary Care Provider (PCP).
+When you become a member of our plan, you must first choose a plan provider to be your PCP.
+Your PCP is your partner in health, providing or coordinating your care.
 Your PCP is a health care professional who meets state requirements and is trained to give you basic medical care.
-The PCPs in our network include family practitioners, internists, and general practitioners.
+These include doctors specializing in family practice, general practice, internal medicine, and geriatrics.
+A nurse practitioner (NP), a State licensed registered nurse with special training, providing a basic level of health care, or a Physician